solrevdev/solrevdev.github.io/_posts/2020-01-10-err_http2_inadequate_transport_security.md

 ---
 ## ERR_HTTP2_INADEQUATE_TRANSPORT_SECURITY error on down-level windows operating systems

-The other day I was going to test and debug some code on a Windows Server 2012RC machine when I encountered the exception `ERR_HTTP2_INADEQUATE_TRANSPORT_SECURITY` when running my asp.net core 3.1 razor pages website.
+The other day I was going to test and debug some code on a Windows Server 2012RC machine when running my asp.net core 3.1 razor pages website when I encountered the exception:

+`ERR_HTTP2_INADEQUATE_TRANSPORT_SECURITY`

 This site worked fine elsewhere so to try and narrow down the problem I created a brand new asp.net core website to see if it was something in my code that was the issue but I had the same error showing up in google chrome.